samrushing/faa/README.md

 Persistent Binary Search Tree
 =============================

-This is a functional data structure a la Okasaki's "Functional Data Structures".
+This is a pure-functional binary search tree a la Okasaki's "Functional Data Structures".

 Okasaki's version of Red-Black Trees was inspirational, but he famously left the ``delete()`` method as an exercise for the reader.